MicrosoftDocs/win32/desktop-src/Msi/product-sources.md

-﻿---
-Description: 'The Sources property enumerates all the sources for the product instance.' ms.assetid: '26602099-d0e0-4269-91d9-82943859811a'
-title: 'Product.Sources property'
 ---
+Description: The Sources property enumerates all the sources for the product instance. ms.assetid: 26602099-d0e0-4269-91d9-82943859811a
+title: Product.Sources property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Product.Sources property

 The **Sources** property enumerates all the sources for the product instance.
-This property calls [**MsiSourceListEnumSources**](msisourcelistenumsources.md) and returns the array of strings, and accepts the source type as argument.
+This property calls [**MsiSourceListEnumSources**](/windows/win32/Msi/nf-msi-msisourcelistenumsourcesa?branch=master) and returns the array of strings, and accepts the source type as argument.
 The source type can be MSISOURCETYPE\_NETWORK or MSISOURCETYPE\_URL.

 This property is read-only.